spotinst/terraform-provider-spotinst/website/docs/r/mrscaler_aws.html.markdown

 * `job_flow_role` - (Optional) The IAM role that was specified when the job flow was launched.
 The EC2 instances of the job flow assume this role.
 * `termination_protected` - (Optional) Specifies whether the Amazon EC2 instances in the cluster are protected from termination by API calls, user intervention, or in the event of a job-flow error.
 * `keep_job_flow_alive` - (Optional) Specifies whether the cluster should remain available after completing all steps.
-* `retries` - (Optional) Specifies the maximum number of times a capacity provisioning should be retried if the provisioning timeout is exceeded.
+* `retries` - (Optional; Requires: `timeout_action` is set to `terminateAndRetry`) Specifies the maximum number of times a capacity provisioning should be retried if the provisioning timeout is exceeded.
+Valid values: `1-5`.

 <a id="task-group"></a>
 ## Task Group (Wrap, Clone, and New strategies)